Brackly/Brackly/README.md

 # Hi, I'm Brackly Murunga  👋

-I probably talk python fluently than I do English.. but that is debatable.
+I probably talk python fluently than I do English 🤓.. but that is debatable.

 I'm a passionate data scientist and speaker with over five years of experience in machine learning and data science.
 I love sharing insights, mentoring aspiring professionals, and exploring innovative solutions in technology.